Kitchen Cabinet Materials: Solid Wood vs MDF vs Plywood Compared

 Plywood Cabinet Boxes

-Plywood is made from layers of real wood veneer glued together.
+Plywood is made from multiple layers of real wood veneer bonded together, creating a strong and stable material.

 Pros: